fizwidget/fizwidget.github.io/source/_posts/2014-07-06-implicit-futures-in-ruby.markdown

 The expensive calls are now executed asynchronously, and `other_stuff` can begin running immediately.
 If line 7 is reached before all three results have been calculated, the main thread will automatically block and wait for them to finish.

 Neat!
 How on Earth do we implement this though...?
-At first glance, it might seem like we'd need to built it into the language itself.
+At first glance, it might seem like we'd need to build it into the language itself.
 As we'll see though, it's actually quite easy to implement in dynamic languages like Ruby and Python.

 Ruby's thread class
 -------------------